 Mental health is the emotional and psychological well-being of an individual.
 It influences how one thinks, feels, and acts.
 This is why it is important to understand a patient’s mental health and how it may affect their stress, and relationships, as it can hinder any healthy habits.

 UWS reinforces the whole-person approach in all graduate degrees, including our Clinical Mental Health Counseling program.
-Our future mental health counselors learn to provide treatment to individuals, families, and couples for various mental conditions with trauma-informed care to aid in emotional health and relationship problems.
-Our CMHC graduates take the patient-centered approach to treat mental health issues such as anxiety, depression, grief, low self-esteem, stress, and suicidal impulses.
-The methods and techniques for treating each mental condition are fully adapted to the individual, their life experience, lifestyle, current state of mind, and with consideration of genetic traits that may contribute to mental illness.
+Our future mental health counselors learn to provide treatment to individuals, families, and couples for a range of mental health conditions that affect emotional health and relationships.
+CMHC graduates use a patient-centered approach to address concerns such as anxiety, depression, grief, low self-esteem, stress, and suicidal impulses.
+The methods and techniques for treating each condition are fully adapted to the individual—their life experience, lifestyle, current state of mind, and genetic factors that may contribute to mental illness.

 Whole-Person Approach to Social Wellness